The Fire Element

 Plants - though exploited and shaped and poked and prodded for gain - aren’t bound by the fake laws of capitalism and its paucity politics.
 They live outside the law, in a model that knows no scarcity, where it is intrinsically understood that giving your pollen to the bees creates more abundance.
 Why hoard (so uncouth) when you can unleash your limitless resources and give it all away?
 Energy is a resource.
 Time is a resource.
 Willingness is a resource.
 Ingenuity, influence, invention, vexation, elation, elbow grease… all resources, collateral in the collective economy.
 Like flowers, there is also that inimitable resource that is yours and yours alone, that fragrant je ne sais quoi that when unleashed, the world is marked with your signature, and we are all the better for it.

 A prescription for the summer swelter - Share and Expand - just like the rest of the ecosystem.
-Do you really want to be the ONLY species not giving it up?
-The world is literally on fire.
-Every inch of Gaia needs you.
+Do you really want to be the only species not giving it up?
 For the exasperated and overwhelmed, think locally.
 Who or what has helped you reach your perch of comfort or assisted in the unfolding of your Tao?
 Can you give back to your community in the same way?
 For me, I bow down eternally to all of the gracious, disruptive doctors and practitioners that unflinching encircled me with love and care when we lacked monetary resources.
-I took their lead and built that very same support for others into my business model, and this summer I expanded my sliding scale offerings.
+I took their lead and built that very same support for others into my business model, and this summer I expanded my sliding scale and pro bono offerings.
 Systems, hegemonies, regimes… no one’s gonna give it to us, so we have to give it to each other.

 Mixtapes of the Tao: Summer//Fire